 Below are some of the presentations you may be able to experience during your visit to the Marine Science Center (MSC).
-Check the posted daily schedule when you arrive for live animal presentations.
+Check the posted daily schedule when you arrive for live animal and feeding presentations.
+Presentations may vary due to animal availability and behavior.

 Live animal presentations